When man first invented the wheel there was a need for lubrication, and through the ages as technology advanced lubrication has kept pace.

 - Fluid Lubricant - any fluid that has lubricating properties.

-- Additives and Modifiers - these represent any additives or modifiers that are used to impart special properties or modify exisiting ones.
+- Additives and Modifiers - these represent any additives or modifiers that are used to impart special properties or modify existing ones.

 A grease thickener (soap) is a compound made by a chemical reaction called saponification between an alkali and a fat.